 - Fund drought mitigation efforts.
 These may focus on sustainable agriculture, water conservation, or even land use.
 An emerging area for research, according to the National Drought Mitigation Center, is land use patterns that “maintain the integrity of watersheds and that have a smaller paved footprint result in greater resilience in the face of drought.”

 - Invest in public awareness and educational campaigns as well as dissemination of best practices in wildfire and drought mitigation.
 Simple efforts such as clearing flammable materials from 100 feet around the house may help prevent property damage, for example.
 Fires can also be started by misuse of equipment such as grills, which can be averted with proper knowledge.
-In addition, consider supporting efforts that support smart growth plans.

 - Assist businesses in developing business continuity and disaster recovery (BC/DR) plans to reduce economic impact.
 These plans should include, for example, contingencies for displaced workers, back up of data, and alternate facilities for continuing operations in the event of property damage.